Black Satin Blackberry fruit

 Features & Attributes

-Black Satin Blackberry has green foliage throughout the season.
+Black Satin Blackberry has rich green deciduous foliage on a plant with an upright spreading habit of growth.
 The fuzzy oval compound leaves do not develop any appreciable fall color.
-The flowers are not ornamentally significant.
 It features an abundance of magnificent navy blue berries with black overtones in mid summer.

 This is an open multi-stemmed deciduous shrub with an upright spreading habit of growth.
 Its relatively coarse texture can be used to stand it apart from other landscape plants with finer foliage.
 This is a high maintenance plant that will require regular care and upkeep.
 Each spring, cut back all dead and two-year old canes to the ground, leaving only last year's growth standing.
 It is a good choice for attracting birds, bees and butterflies to your yard.
 Gardeners should be aware of the following characteristic(s) that may warrant special consideration;